grahamjh99/VisionDrive/part-05/capstone-part-05.md

 ## Overview

 Whether during an interview or as part of a job, you will frequently have to present your findings to business partners and other interested parties - many of whom won't know anything about data science!

-That's why for Part 5, you'll create a 5-10 minute presentation that delivers the most important insights from your project to a lay audience.
+That's why for Part 5, you'll create a 15 minute presentation that delivers the most important insights from your project to an audience.
 You've already done the analytical work; now it's time to explain your findings to the public.

-Take your findings and share the most important insights from your project to a non-technical audience.
+Take your findings and share the most important insights from your project.
+Be prepared to translate things for both non-technical and technical people.
 Tell us the most interesting story about your data.
 Break down your process for a novice audience.
 Make sure to include compelling visuals.
-Time is short, so be sure to practice - and include only the most relevant components of your project.
+Time is short, so be sure to practice - and **include only the most relevant components of your project**.

 Finally, be prepared to answer questions and explain your choices to an inquisitive audience!